Nyayic/30-days-of-php-beginner-projects/README.md

 4. Day 4: A simple To-Do List App
 5. Day 5: Convert Fahrenheight to Celcius
 6. Day 6: a program that generates random quotes and displays on the screen
+7. Day 7: a simple program that generates random numbers between 1 to 200